-Based on the current Board of Directors' assessment, the recoverable amount of property, plant and equipment is less than its carrying amount.
-Therefore, an impairment loss and written off on property, plant and equipment was provided by the Group amounted to RM17,657,939/- and RM139,359/- respectively.
+In previous financial year, based on the Board of Directors' assessment, the recoverable amount of property, plant and equipment is less than its carrying amount.
+Therefore, an impairment loss and written-off on property, plant and equipment has been provided by the Group amounting to RM17,657,939/- and RM139,359/- respectively.